Raiffeisen Rio Review 2023: Pros & Cons

 Each theme that you add will take 5% of your total portfolio.
 So, if you add four themes to your portfolio, you will have 80% in the core components and 20% in the themes (5% each).

-Finally, let’s look into how they invest your money.
+Finally, we look into how they invest your money.
 The core components use semi-passive funds.
-I say semi-passive because they say they have an active component to it, but it is unclear what they mean exactly.
+I say semi-passive because they say they have an active component, but it is unclear what they mean exactly.
 On the other hand, the themes are all using structured products.

 I do not think this is great.
 Semi-passive funds are just strictly worse than fully passive funds.
 But they would not be that bad.
 On the other hand, I would recommend against investing in structured products.
 These products are extremely complicated and offer no advantages over index funds.
 They also introduce more risks than simple funds.

-On top of that, they do not directly share with which funds they are investing in precisely.
-It took me a long time to find the products they are using for Raiffeisen Rio.
+Furthermore, they do not directly share with which funds they are investing in precisely.
+It took me a long time to find the products they use for Raiffeisen Rio.

 This lack of transparency is another reason I would not want to invest with them.